This is a topic that is near and dear to my heart.

 This is also super important to factor in with all these nutritional variables.

-Moving back to curcumin, a study on mice highlighted it improved organisation of collagen fibres and biomechanical properties after patellar ligament injury.
+Moving back to curcumin, a study on mice highlighted it improved organisation of collagen fibres and biomechanical properties after a patellar ligament injury.

 Another study highlighted improved healing in rats with surgically repaired Achilles tendons.